 Sunday Streets making sanctuary cities for the rich?

-July 18, 2009 by christy
+July 18, 2009

 “One time I was in Stanford and I seen this guy get his head run over.
 He was walking around all alive with his brains hanging out, and we were all like, ‘Man!’
 Really, it’s true.”
 So said the painter of George’s BBQ on 24th and Capp in San Francisco this morning.